 A Vibrant Commercial Center

-Tenleytown offers more than 30 restaurants, including the recently opened Beefsteak and District Taco, with Buredo and Muncheez slated to open in 2017.
-These establishments join Ace Hardware, Best Buy, The Container Store, Whole Foods, and iconic local businesses like Johnson’s Flower & Garden Center, Sullivan’s Toys and Art Supplies, and Middle C Music.
+Tenleytown offers more than 30 restaurants, including the recently opened Bandit Taco (2019), Olive Bistro (2018), Pizzeria Paradiso (2018), SEOULSPICE (2017), and Wawa (coming in 2019).
+These establishments join Ace Hardware, The Container Store, Orangetheory Fitness, Whole Foods, and iconic local businesses like Sullivan’s Toys and Art Supplies, and Middle C Music.

 Great Streets Retail Small Business Grants